viluiz/react/README.md

 This repository is the official implementation of:

-Rapid modelling of reactive transport in porous media using machine learning: limitations and solutions (Submitted to Water Resources Research )
+Rapid modelling of reactive transport in porous media using machine learning: limitations and solutions (Submitted)

 ## Directories: